kshittijagrawal/roShamBo-CLI/README.md

 ```

-### A snapshot from the gameplay
+### A snapshot from the gameplay.
 <img src="images/game.PNG" width=400>
 Another piece that makes it a bit more interesting is the code randomly choosing the result statement from a list of given statements for each of the result cases, making the outcome of each round a bit more engrossing.

-### A snapshot of bad input case
+### A snapshot of bad input case.
 <img src="images/badinput.PNG" width=400>
 We can change the number of chances given to the user, which by default is 3, to rectify the bad input and go with a valid input.

+### PS
+Doesn't matter if the user gives an **even number** as an input for the number of rounds to be played, the winning score will always be considered as the ceil value of the rounds/2.